 Luckily, mounting pattern standardization keeps things simple.

+Yes, red dot sights have gained massive popularity with handgun owners (including semi-auto rimfires like the Ruger Mark IV and Browning Buck Mark).
+But hunters are getting in on the action too.
 With lever-action rifles regaining popularity in the field, hunters of all ages are looking for alternatives to “as-issued” open sights.
 They’re adopting red dot sights as a pragmatic solution that even us purists can get behind.

 With so much demand, there comes a seemingly never-ending supply.
 Which is great for us who enjoy having plenty of red dot sight options to choose from.
 But what about getting them atop our favorite lever guns?
 We also need to consider the mount (or mounting plate, or adaptor), and with that, compatibility with the red dot optic.